 Students should submit a short research outline of 800 to 900 words which sketches the intended research project, problem statement, the research approach, a short literature review and a working title for the project.
 In addition, a list of ten scholarly articles and four books that have been consulted to compile the research outline should be provided.
 These sources should be predominantly recent, with the exception of (classical) theories which can only be found in old sources.
 The Harvard referencing method should be used.
-Students should provide a declaration that they have consulted the relevant department's website prior to submitting their application and should propose the name of his/her preferred supervisor.
+Students should provide a declaration that they have consulted the relevant department's website prior to University of South Africa, College of Education submitting their application and should propose the name of his/her preferred supervisor.
 Please note that any form of plagiarism in the research outline is unacceptable.